shio-yaamaa/git-count-commits/README.md

 ## 1. Clone and Setup

-Clone this repository and run `yarn` to install dependencies.
+Clone this repository and run `make setup` to install dependencies.

 ## 2. (optional) Create .mailmap File